nemac/nf-synd-rotator-image/README.md

    Specifically:

-   a. go to Structure -> Content Types -> News & Features Syndicated News
+   1. go to Structure -> Content Types -> News & Features Syndicated News

-   a. click on the Manage Fields tab
+   1. click on the Manage Fields tab

-   a.
-On the line for the "Rotator Image" field, click on the "edit" link
+   1. On the line for the "Rotator Image" field, click on the "edit" link

-   a. in the "ROTATOR IMAGE FIELD SETTINGS" section at the bottom of the screen,
-      upload the desired 155x103 image for the "Default Image".
+   1. in the "ROTATOR IMAGE FIELD SETTINGS" section at the bottom of the screen, upload the desired 155x103 image for the "Default Image".

       Important Note: there are two different "Default Image" fields on this